 Family Business Retreat Facilitation

-Bill and Dom spend a significant amount of their consulting time facilitating and conducting company retreats, organization-specific goal setting/brainstorming sessions or partnering sessions.
+Bill, Dom and Tommye spend a significant amount of their consulting time facilitating and conducting company retreats, organization-specific goal setting/brainstorming sessions or partnering sessions.
 Considered experts in this field, they also teach family business owners and managers how retreats should be conducted and managed (as an example, Bill’s and Dom’s latest book on consulting includes a chapter teaching other CPAs and consultants how to deliver facilitation services).

-As retreat and workshop facilitators, Bill and Dom have worked with family businesses and other for-profit and non-profit organizations, helping them update their Visions, Missions and Values, and then establish goals/objectives that are realistic, accountable, measurable, monitorable and assignable.
+As retreat and workshop facilitators, Bill, Dom and Tommye have worked with family businesses and other for-profit and non-profit organizations, helping them update their Visions, Missions and Values, and then establish goals/objectives that are realistic, accountable, measurable, monitorable and assignable.

 The Facilitator’s Role

-As facilitators, Dom’s and Bill’s roles are to raise, mediate and attempt to arrive at a consensus for whatever issues the family business owners/managers deem relevant.
+As facilitators, Dom’s, Bill’s and Tommye’s roles are to raise, mediate and attempt to arrive at a consensus for whatever issues the family business owners/managers deem relevant.
 While it is the facilitator’s responsibility to prepare and manage the agenda, each client guides their content and approves the schedule/focus of that agenda.
 Typical issues for planning retreats are: